Meet Dan Edelstyn. He’s made a film, he’s resurrected a vodka brand and he’s reviving the fortunes of a faraway Ukrainian village

 What made the film so compelling was that it was based on a manuscript written by his grandmother, part of a treasure trove Edelstyn had found up in his mother’s loft – “a suitcase full of photos, letters and negatives,” the 37-year-old director from Hackney tells me.
 “It was like a time machine into the past and I immediately wanted to go back there, to find out what had happened.”

 So far, so good.
 But on his first recce out to a bleak corner of the Ukraine in 2008 to the village of Douboviazovka, where Edelstyn’s ancestors lived until 1917, he found something which forced him to put three years of planning and work onto the back burner – the family’s vodka factory.

 “I had no idea it was there.
 Up until then the film had been wholly about my granny.
 A Who Do You Think You Are, sort of thing.
 But since I’m not famous it was more Who The Fuck Do You Think You Are.
 And then, suddenly I hit this turning point.”

 “The realisation of what I had to do was instantaneous – it blew me away,” says Dan, still brimming with shambolic enthusiasm after four more years of slog.
 What he had to do – and did – can be guessed from the film’s title, How to Re-establish A Vodka Empire.
-The world’s first, and only, film-maker/vodka baron was born.
+The world’s first, and only, hyphenate indie filmmaker-vodka baron was born.